Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis framework

-Second, a fully Bayesian unfolding method~\cite{Choudalakis} is used to simultaneously correct for both the reconstruction inefficiency and the smearing.
-The estimated contamination of the background events by the sideband method is taken into account in the unfolding process.
-The calculation of ``a posteriori'' probability in multi-dimensional space (the measured spectrum $\times$ the truth spectrum) is achieved using a Markov Chain Monte Carlo simulation~\cite{Caldwell}.
-The convergence of the Markov Chain Monte Carlo simulation is ensured by the Gelman--Rubin test~\cite{Gelman}.
+Second, a spectrum unfolding is performed to simultaneously correct for both the reconstruction inefficiency and the smearing caused by finite position and energy resolution.
+The contamination by background events that has been estimated by the sideband method is taken into account in the unfolding process.
+We follow basically same unfolding procedure as in the previous analyses~\cite{LHCfpppi0,LHCfpPbpi0}, although the unfolding algorithm is based on a fully Bayesian unfolding method~\cite{Choudalakis} instead of an iterative Bayesian unfolding method~\cite{Dagostini}.
+The calculation of the ``a posteriori'' probability in multi-dimensional space (the measured spectrum multiplied by the true spectrum) is achieved using a Markov Chain Monte Carlo simulation~\cite{Caldwell}.
+The convergence of the Markov Chain Monte Carlo simulation is ensured by the Gelman-Rubin test~\cite{Gelman}.
 Production of the MC events used for the calculation of the response matrix for the unfolding is explained in Sec.~\ref{sec:mc_signal}.